luxfi/docs/docs/subnets/create-a-virtual-machine-vm.md

 ### Plugin

-In order to make this VM compatible with `go-plugin`, we need to define a `main` package and method, which serves our VM over gRPC so that LuxGo can call its methods.
+In order to make this VM compatible with `go-plugin`, we need to define a `main` package and method, which serves our VM over gRPC so that Luxd can call its methods.

 `main.go`'s contents are: